Overview

 Key Features

-- Machine Learning Regression: Advanced Bayesian regression modeling for complex datasets
+- Machine Learning Regression: Advanced Bayesian regression modelling for complex datasets

 - Alternative to BART: Uses Voronoi tessellations instead of trees for more flexible spatial modeling